(Disclosure: Some of the links below may be affiliate links)

 Using less power will directly reduce your power bills and your environmental footprint.

-Until recently, people have considered that electricity was infinite and did not care for it.
+Until recently, people have considered electricity infinite and did not care for it.
 The result is that most are used to using a lot of energy.
 This means it is difficult for them to reduce their consumption.

 - Replace old light bulbs with LEDs and turn them off when you are not in the room.